SemiViral/Evealyn-IRC-Bot/README.md

 # Features
 Evealyn offers these various features:
-- User databasing, access values, and a message timeout feature that will ignore messages from a user after so many queries.
-- Modules: any Eve.*.dll file that implements the IModule interface and is placed anywhere inside the Modules folder will be type-loaded as an assembly.
-- An advanced calculator: the calculator takes literal expressions such as 2+2 or 2(2), rather than 2 2 + or another form of it.
-It processes sine, tan, cos, asine, atan, acos, mod, and factorials.
+- User databasing, dynamic plugin loading/unloading, prebuilt core of useful commands.

-# Implementing the IModule interface
+# Implementing the IPlugin interface
-Implementation of the IModule interface is fairly simple.
+Implementation of the IPlugin interface is fairly simple.
 Declare a method called OnChannelMessage, and that will be called on every channel message that meets base params in the Core assembly.
 You also have to declare a generic 'Dictionary<string, string> def', format being: <name of command or how it is referenced in use, usage and description of command>.

 Example: `Dictionary<string, string> def => new Dictionary<string, string> { ["join"] = "(<channel>) - joins specified channel." };`

 That is all.
-Obviously, your whole class (that implements IModule interface) will be loaded, and not single methods.
-If you don't understand Types and how classes/methods/fields work, you should learn that before trying to change things in this solution or adding modules to it.
+Obviously, your whole class (that implements IPlugin interface) will be loaded, and not single methods.
+If you don't understand types and how classes/methods/fields work, you should learn that before trying to change things in this solution or adding modules to it.

-It is reccomended (by myself, at least) that you make a different class for each seperate command, as it tends to make everything run smoother (and I don't know if it will mess anything up, but it shouldn't).
-It's also a lot quicker than a large SWITCH statement.
+It is reccomended (by myself, at least) that you not make a different class for each command.
+The most cleanly way to implement your methods would as seen in `Core.cs`

 # Making use of the users database and good practice
 This project makes use of [System.Data.Sqlite](https://system.data.sqlite.org/) for its database and querying.